h-lopez/spoticli/README.md

 SpotiCLI 1.0

 Command line front end for spotify
+REQUIRES spotify premium to use front end as most of the API is locked behind premium :(

 Built with Python using Cmd2, Colorama and Spotipy libraries this project would not exist without these contributions

+system compatability:
+Win10 - Fully compatible
+Linux - mostly working, some bugs to squish
+Android - (via termux), mostly working! some bugs to squish MacOS - untested

+requirements:
+-python3
+-pip
+-spotipy
+-cmd2
+-colorama

+install guide:
+1. setup spotify dev account and have a client id/secret ready to use
+2. clone repo
+3. run 'python3 client.py' or whatever you need to do to run a .py
+4. authorize yourself

+once working you're good

 TO DO:
 -Implement playing track/artist/playlist/album from search -- DONE!
 July 2018
 -Implement playback transfer -- DONE!
-August 2018 -Implement colors, not all output is colored. --50% -Implement queuing, unknown when since we're reliant on spotify API supporting queuing (it doesn't) -Implement queuing, unqueuing, saving, removing tracks from history/search
+August 2018 -Implement colors, not all output is colored. --50% Update: good enough. jul 19 -Implement queuing, unknown when since we're reliant on spotify API supporting queuing (it doesn't as of jul 2019) -Implement queuing, unqueuing, saving, removing tracks from history/search
 	also pending spotify API
 	but we can implement saving/removing from history/search (COMPLETE, Nov 2018)